reactivego/rx/README.md

     rx.From(1,"hi",2.3).Println()
 }
 ```

-The code above creates an observable from numbers and strings and then prints them.
+> Note the program creates a mixed type observable from an int, string and a float.

 Observables in `rx` are somewhat similar to Go channels but have much richer
 semantics: